ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 1. An environment that fosters _collaboration_

 Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house _repositories_ of _free-_ and _open-source software_:

+## No experience necessary!

+You do not need to be an experienced software developer or be proficient in version control to make use of GitHub!
+Perhaps, though, you have used a particular package (e.g., Xarray or Matplotlib) and have had questions about its usage, noticed a bug, or had an idea for a new feature for the package!
+You can participate in a project's development via GitHub the same way you might have interacted with its developers via email in the past.

 ## Free- and open-source software (FOSS)